ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * amplitude threshold: The signal of the line has to be at least this times higher than the noise to be considered real (This is to avoid fiting noise)
     * dwmax: This is the maximum offset allowed to the line (in angstroms).
 This is also to avoid fitting fake lines.
     * inspect: If true, the fit of each spatial resolution element will be shown, 1 by 1.
 The inspect mode allow the user to manually reject any fit.
+    * doublet: boolean.
+If True, The feature used to compute the kinematics will be fited with a double Gaussian Profile. wv_line_vac must be an iterable of length = 2 if doublet = True, with the vacuum wavelengths of both o the features.
+The relative amplitudes of these features can be modulated using k_init and k_bounds.
+    * k_init: float, default = 1.
+If doublet =  True, this parameter allows to modulate the relative amplitude between the 2 features. a2 = a1/k. k is a parameter that will be fited by the model.
+The range of k can be defined by k_bounds.
+    * k_bounds: iterable of length = 2. range of possible values for k.
 This function returns the kinematic image of the region, and saves the image in a .fits file IMPORTANT Select strong and spatially extended features.